aws-samples/serverless-patterns/s3-eventbridge-sfn-terraform/README.md

-# S3 to StepFunctions with EventBridge Rule
+# Amazon S3 to AWS Step Functions with Amazon EventBridge Rule

-This pattern demonstrates how to create an EventBridge rule with S3 as the event source and Step Functions as target.
+This pattern demonstrates invoking a Step Functions state machine from an S3 event via EventBridge.
 Implemented with Terraform.

 Learn more about this pattern at Serverless Land Patterns: [erverlessland.com/patterns/s3-eventbridge-sfn-terraform](https://serverlessland.com/patterns/s3-eventbridge-sfn-terraform)